kartenmacherei/engineering-culture/outline.md

 > Most importantly of all, the team needs to feel fully and unconditionally supported by the Engineering Manager.
 They are their safety layer.
 They provide guidance when there is uncertainty, and protection when there is a threat.
 This may sound dramatic, but changing scopes and shifting deadlines are a genuine threat to morale and therefore the productiveness of the team.
 The Engineering Manager is the provider of context when there are changes and the voice of reason when there is debate.

 ## Tech Lead

 Taken from http://www.engineeringladders.com[^11]:

 > Role also known as dev lead, is the owner of the system and requires a unique balance between hands-on development, architecture knowledge and production support.

+## Stakeholder

+- Are able to represent the customer, so they can tell us if a solution is valuable for the customer
+- Are sometimes also the customer as they also raise problems they need a solution for

+## Customer

+- We talk to customers to understand their problems, which we derive the "why" from

+## Lead

 # Metrics